 It is important to know that, once completed, affidavits must be sworn or affirmed, and then signed, by you (‘the deponent’) in front of a witness who is an “authorised person”.

 It is an easy mistake to make, but it is critical that you do not take a pre-signed affidavit to an authorised person for witnessing.
 They must witness you actually signing the document in front of them.
-You should also take personal identification with you (such as a driver’s licence) to prove to the witness that you are the deponent.
+You should also take personal identification with you (such as a driver’s licence or passport) to prove to the witness that you are the deponent.

-You and the witness should each sign together the bottom of each page in the affidavit, before signing the jurat (the final page) which details your name, the date and location of signing, and the credentials of the witness.
-Ensure that at least one (1) paragraph of the affidavit evidence is present at the top of the jurat.
+You and the witness should both sign together at the bottom of each page in the affidavit, before signing the jurat (the final page) which details your name, the date and location of signing, and the credentials of the witness.
+Ensure that at least one (1) paragraph of the affidavit evidence is present at the top of the final page.